jaxsonpd/trimware-sw/README.md

-# flight-sim-software
+# Trimware Software

-This repository contains the software that is used to run on the flight simulator hardware developed and stored in jaxsonpd/flight-sim-hardware.
-The setup for this project is detailed in [setup](SETUP.md)
+This repository contains the software for the trimware flight simulator controller products developed and stored in jaxsonpd/trimware-hw.
+These devices use AVR MCUs the setup for which is detailed in [setup](SETUP.md).
+The project uses two main programs, one running on the MCU which takes in sensor data and sends it to the host PC and the other which handles communication from the MCU to the simulator using the sim connect API.

+Current Devices:

+- Radio Pannel, This allows control over various radios in flight simulator aircraft with both display and input.

+Future Devices:

+- Switch Panel, A selection of key switches including lights, electrical and flight systems.
+- Auto Pilot Panel

-## Device Types
+## Devices

 ### Aviation Com, Nav and Transponder Radio